[2.5] Sovyn's Lazy Pally - Tanky Templar with Max Block

 For Rich Folks - As above but you can create up to four useful properties per jewel with your orbs of alchemy, chaos, etc. This will quickly get very expensive, or you can trade for what you want.
 In addition to the basic block, the possibilities include resistances, life, physical damage, attack speed, and perhaps critical strike for the completed high level build.

 Now in Path of Exile 2.2 we have the Reckless Defence unique jewel.
-If it ends up being not too expensive or rare, I would recommend getting one of these.
+I would recommend getting one of these.
 For your information, the best roll would be 4% block and 7% additional chance to receive a critical strike.
 Although you could technically use more than one, I suggest self control with this and limiting yourself to just one due to the additional critical strikes that you will have to absorb.
 10% is fine and worth it overall but 20% or more, not so much.

 New in the Path of Exile Ascendancy expansion, upon completing the optional Labyrinth area, we can choose an Ascendancy class, which is a way to further progress our character.
-You get two Ascendancy class points each for completing the Labyrinth in Normal, Cruel, Merciless and endgame map difficulties for a total of eight points to spend on the Ascendancy Class Tree.
+You get two Ascendancy class points each for completing the Labyrinth in Normal, Cruel, Merciless and Uber difficulties for a total of eight points to spend on the Ascendancy Class Tree.
 The Lazy Pally is an Inquisitor.
 The Inquisitor provides a massive upgrade to the efficiency with which we slay monsters.
 We take the path to the Inevitable Judgement notable node on the Inquisitor Ascendancy skill tree which provides an outsized boost to our critical strike capabilities as well as substantial elemental damage increases in practice, some of which may not reflect directly on our attack skill tooltip damage per second number but are very powerful in terms of 'rubber meets the road' monster slaying efficiency.
-Other than Inevitable Judgement I would suggest Augury of Penitence for a defensive boost against elemental damage -- you take 8% less elemental damage.
-Lastly we take Sanctify for a life regen and damage boost.
+Other than Inevitable Judgement, I would suggest Augury of Penitence for a defensive boost against elemental damage -- you take 8% less elemental damage.
+Lastly we take Instruments of Virtue for a damage boost.

 Shield - This is your most important tool.